-AS IT is implemented, the new plan is likely to change the dynamic of the international climate negotiations.
-On the global stage, China has been a deeply conservative player, insistent on its developing country status, resisting external scrutiny of its actions, and refusing point blank to make its commitments binding in international law.
-(It was only in the very endgame at Copenhagen that it even conceded it should register its policies internationally; it still insists that they are voluntary, and not formally part of an international agreement.)
+AS IT is implemented, the new plan is likely to change the dynamic of the climate negotiations.
+On the global stage, China has been a deeply conservative player, insistent on its developing country status, resisting external scrutiny of its actions, and refusing point blank to make its commitments binding in law.
+(It was only in the very endgame at Copenhagen that it even conceded it should register its policies ly; it still insists that they are voluntary, and not formally part of an agreement.)
 This has left China open to attack in the West — particularly in the United States, where China’s industrial growth and balance of payments surplus has made it a popular scapegoat for American economic ills.

 But there are signs that China’s position is changing.
 Stung by the criticism it received for its obstructive stance at Copenhagen, China was a notably emollient player in the negotiations at Cancun.
-It has already acknowledged that, unlike other developing countries, it does not need and should not receive international climate assistance; on the contrary, it has been pointing out that it now lends more to the developing world than the World Bank does.
+It has already acknowledged that, unlike other developing countries, it does not need and should not receive climate assistance; on the contrary, it has been pointing out that it now lends more to the developing world than the World Bank does.
 Perhaps most of all, as the Five Year Plan is implemented over the coming years it will be more difficult for China’s opponents to excuse their own inaction by claiming that China is not pulling its weight.

 On the contrary, a reverse dynamic may well develop.
 As one European analyst put it, surveying the plans for huge investment in clean-energy technologies, China has now taken “an expensive bet on a low-carbon future.”
 That bet gives China a major stake in low-carbon policies in other countries, which will provide the markets for its new green industries.
-In turn, this could make China much less defensive in international negotiations and prompt it to use its own commitments to press more on others while having the confidence to permit greater scrutiny of its own policies.
+In turn, this could make China much less defensive in negotiations and prompt it to use its own commitments to press more on others while having the confidence to permit greater scrutiny of its own policies.
 At the same time, many other industrialised countries will be fearful of Chinese dominance in these markets, and as a consequence are likely to stimulate investment in their own green industries.
 In Europe, certainly, that argument is now making headway — and in due course, it could yet do so in the United States.

 So China’s new Five Year Plan may turn out to mark a decisive moment in global climate policy.
 Admittedly, it’s a far cry from the ideals of ecological harmony and social change that drove the early environmental movement.
 Central planning under the Chinese Communist Party was not how people envisaged the planet being saved.
 But it’s not too far-fetched to argue that, to an extent greater than many in the West would wish, it is precisely on this that the fate of the earth now rests. •